 There are so many ways to use these crazy delicious, super easy candied pecans… a crunchy cocktail nibble, fabulous salad topping, an awesome hostess gift, gourmet ice cream and dessert topping… And there’s a video to demonstrate just how easy they are!

-We enjoyed these delicious candied pecans all summer long.
+We’ve been enjoying these delicious candied pecans for quite some time now.
 I originally made them for a salad topping, but have found all kinds of other ways to use them along the way.
-Besides adding a delicious crunch to salads, they’re wonderful on yogurt, ice cream, pancakes, and waffles.
-They also make a delicious snack or appetizer nibble.
+Besides adding a delicious crunch to salads, they’re wonderful on yogurt, ice cream, pancakes and waffles.
+They also make a fabulous snack and a nice little cocktail or wine nibble.

 I love packaging these delicious candied pecans in little decorative bags or pretty jars for gift giving.
-They’re perfect for housewarmings, hostess, teacher, hairdresser, etc. gifts.
+They’re perfect for housewarmings, hostesses, teachers, hairdressers, etc. gifts.
 The best thing about them?
 You can prepare these gifts way ahead of time because the candied pecans keep their shiny glaze and crunch for weeks, stored at room temperature.

 Be sure to make enough!

 You might want to make a double batch as these candied pecans tend to disappear quickly.
 Each time I’ve made them, I’ve promised myself that I would just nibble on one or two as I’ve packed them up, but I’ve found them almost impossible to resist!

 Don’t wait any longer to make a batch of these easy candied pecans.
 You can go from raw ingredients to finished product in less than 15 minutes!
 So put pecans on your shopping list.
 You probably have everything else you need right in the pantry.
 Enjoy!